dahnte/cs480/README.md

-# cs480 - Advanced Topics in Computing
+# CS480 - Linux Programming
 The process of completing CS480's assignments and labs with the help of git version control!

 Course Book: *Beginning Linux Programming 4th Edition (Matthew and Stones)*